 Everyone expects a certain pattern of demand over weekdays, and anticipates peak demand on Fridays.
 And everyone would assume that most walk-in customers show up around lunch time – similar to many other service providers.
 This knowledge is used for the allocation of the workforce for different weekdays and for the opening hours over a day.
 And, this is what the management of this service provider does very professionally.
 However, this did not result in higher customer satisfaction nor employee motivation.
 Why?

-The real problem lies in the variation of the demand pattern.
+The real problem lies in the variation of the demand pattern – the takt time.

 The average number of customers on a Friday is 264 with a minimum of 200 and a maximum of 391.
 An additional factor that contributes to the variation is the inhomogeneous distribution of customer requests over a day.
-On an average Friday, there are about 15 customers between 10:00h and 11:00h with a minimum of five and a maximum of 36.
+On an average Friday, there are about 15 customers between 10:00h and 11:00h.
+This can be down to a minimum of five and up to a maximum of 36.
 Given a treatment time of about 15 minutes, this means in this specific time interval on the same day of the week, there is a need to have a minimum of two nurses and a maximum of nine.

 Takt time is an indicator specifying the available time per customer request.
 I.e. if you expect 200 customers per day and you are “open for business” for 10 hours, takt time equals to three minutes per customer.
 All process steps involved need to be done within takt time.
 Consequently, process steps exceeding takt time require multiple resources, i.e. a process step that takes around 15 minutes requires at least five, better yet six resources.